 Early in 1969 Feeling the need to unite as a church fellowship, approximately 250 people began a meeting in private homes for prayer, praise, fellowship, and to seek the Lord’s guidance for their future.
 In March, the Friends School was rented for Sunday worship, and a committee of 12 men were appointed to serve as a Steering Committee for “The Baptist Fellowship.”
 They began with committees to oversee missionary interests, visitation, speakers, Bible School, and a special committee to search for an interim pastor.

 1969, June 8 A Steering Committee recommended that “…the Baptist Fellowship establish an organization with objectives and a program defined by a constitution and bylaws structured to establish membership and to accomplish the stated objectives.”
-Rev. Richard H. Reed began as interim pastor.
+Rev. Richard H. Reed began as interim pastor on July 1, 1969 and remained until July 31, 1970.

 1970, January 1 The Baptist Fellowship Church was incorporated under the laws of the State of Delaware.
 There were 248 people on the charter membership roles.

-1972-1974 Rev. Daniel Myer served as our first pastor.
+1971-1974 Rev. Daniel Meyer served as our first pastor from September 1971 to October 1, 1974.
 During that time property was purchased for a church building on Mt.
 Lebanon Road at a price of $30,000 per acre.
 A parsonage was also purchased at a cost of $37,200.

 1975 The congregation voted to change its name to Brandywine Valley Baptist Church.
 Rev. S. Bowen (Bo) Matthews became pastor in May and ground breaking for a sanctuary and educational building took place in September.
 One year later the first service on Mt.
 Lebanon Rd was held on September 5, 1976, with 261 members.